hsnlab/annabellaDB/docs/deploy_in_kubernetes.md

 All the necessary yaml files are located in the conf directory, so execute the followings from there.
 I assume you have already installed the kubernetes on your machine (or machine cluster).

-Firstly, create a new namespace "annabelladb".
+Firstly, create a new namespace *annabelladb*.
 We use this to deploy all components here.
 ```
 kubectl create namespace annabelladb
 ```